sherlock42/LinuxCommandLine-Tools/README.md

    1. Ctrl + O, saves a file, O stands for output
    2. Ctrl + X, exits the nano program, X stands for exit
    3. Ctrl + G, opens a help menu
+*Similarly, there is vim which can be accessed by vi command but it is operated differently*

 <br />